Estimating Reeb chords using microlocal sheaf theory: Duality and Exact Triangle

 \subsection{Two Sheaf Categories}

 We recall the definitions we made in the introduction and prove some basic properties.
 As is explained in the introduction, we consider to add an extra $\mathbb{R}$ factor in order to see the Reeb chords.
-We follow the construction of Shende\footnote{This idea was explored in Vivek Shende's online lecture notes on microlocal sheaf theory \url{https://math.berkeley.edu/~vivek/274/lec11.pdf}.}.
-Similar constructions can also been found in Tamarkin \cite[Chapter 3]{Tamarkin1}, Guillermou \cite[Section 13 \& 16]{Gui}, Nadler-Shende \cite[Section 6]{NadShen} and a very recent work by Kuo \cite{Kuo}.